 Reimbursement to IDL employees shall be made through LUMA XM Travel Expense processes.
 IDL/TPA can contact IDL Fire Business for guidance.

 8. INFORMATION TECHNOLOGY

 IDL's computer system in the local offices may be used in support of incidents when incident use does not disrupt the daily operation of the A/D/A office.
-If needed, CDK houses four computer kits and each kit contains six laptops with the necessary hardware for networking.

 A. Electronic Documentation and Database Storage